Dresden - Things to Do in Dresden in November

 Advantages

-• Christmas market season begins late November - Striezelmarkt opens around November 27th with 15°C (59°F) heated Glühwein stands and zero summer tourist crowds
+• Christmas market season begins late November - Striezelmarkt opens around November 27th and you'll beat the December crowds while still getting the full experience of mulled wine, handcrafted ornaments, and roasted almonds without shoulder-to-shoulder tourists

 Considerations